 Zimmer Biomet (ZBH)

-We’re cautious of Zimmer Biomet.
-Its low returns on capital and plummeting sales suggest it struggles to generate demand and profits, a red flag.― StockStory Analyst Team
+We’re wary of Zimmer Biomet.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.― StockStory Analyst Team

 1. News